- Gift Guide: 12 Innovative Building Toys That Travel Anywhere Kids Do

-Better still, she found ways to use to two kinds building pieces together for even more versatility.
+Better still, she found ways to use the two kinds of building sets together for even more versatility.

-I liked adding these these PowerClix rectangles, triangles and quarter-circles to our mix of magnetic tiles.
+I also liked adding these these PowerClix rectangles, triangles and quarter-circles to our mix of magnetic tiles.

 They’re smaller, which can make 3-D and vertical building easier, and kids don’t need a large space to build with them; they’re ideal for an airplane tray table.

-The interact well with the the Magna-Tiles and the opaque colors lends some nice visual variation.
-Like all of these kits, they easily pack up to take on the road.
+They interact well with the Magna-Tiles and the opaque colors lends some nice visual variation.
+Like all of these kits, they easily pack up flat to take on the road.

 How cool is this?
 Cortex makes a backpack for carrying Legos.
 It has four internal pouchs for those pesky small pieces, an outside pocket and a Lego base attached to the front panel.
 Unzip the cover to lay it flat and start building!

-I might put bigger Legos in a Ziplock bag (or a few) in the backpack, so they don’t come spilling out when your son or daughter opens it.
+I might put Legos in a Ziplock bag (or a few) in the backpack, so the bricks don’t come spilling out when your son or daughter opens it.